bmink/Dominos_House_Plans/README.md

 ## Criteria & Resources

-Before making my plans, I researched a lot of literature about feral cat shelters.
+Before making my plans, I researched a lot of the literature on feral cat shelters.
 Based on that research, I wanted to incorporate the following elements:

 * Elevated platform
 * Two exits (provides an emergency exit in case of an intruder)
 * Sloping roof (for rain runoff)